Satellite Event Policies

-- Symposia — Event where educational/scientific programming is being presented including CME and non-CME functions.
+- Symposia — Any event where educational/scientific programming is being presented including CME and non-CME functions held on-site.

 - Social Events — Receptions, dinners, alumni events, reunions, and specialty groups where no educational/scientific program is presented.
-Organizers can hold social events in conjunction with a symposium or independently.
+Organizers can hold social events in conjunction with a symposium or independently on-site.

-- Meetings — Ancillary exhibitor, department staff, or committee meetings.
-See guidelines for specific information on meeting size and approved hours.
+- Meetings — Meetings of exhibiting companies or their staff and committees.
+See guidelines for specific information on meeting size and approved hours for small ancillary events.

 Event Submission Timeline and Deadline Dates